How-To Setup Observability for OPEA Workload in Kubernetes

 Step 1: Install PCM

-Please refer this repo to install Intel® PCM
+Please refer to this repo to install Intel® PCM

 Step 2: Modify & Install pcm-service